New insights and perspectives on the natural gradient method: The Empirical Fisher

-To shed some light on the question of $\xi$, we can consider the work of \citet{Hazan_newton}, who like \citet{ADAGRAD} developed and analyzed an online approximate Newton method within the framework of online convex optimization.
+To shed some light on the question of $\xi$, we can consider the work of \citet{Hazan_newton}, who like \citet{ADAGRAD}, developed and analyzed an online approximate Newton method within the framework of online convex optimization.
 Like the non-diagonal version of AdaGrad, the method proposed by \citet{Hazan_newton} uses an estimate of the empirical Fisher $\bar{F}$ computed as the average of gradients from all previous iterations.
-While impractical for high dimensional problems like any non-diagonal method is (or at least, one that doesn't make some other strong approximation of the curvature matrix), this method achieves a superior upper bound on the regret than \citet{ADAGRAD} was able to show for AdaGrad ($\bigO(\log(k))$ instead of $\bigO(\sqrt{k})$, where $k$ is the total number of iterations), which was possible in part due to the use of slightly stronger hypotheses about the properties of $h$ (e.g. that for each $x$ and $y$, $L(y,f(x,\theta))$ is a strongly convex function of $\theta$).
-Notably, this method uses $\xi = 1$, just as in standard natural gradient descent, which provides support for such a choice, especially since the $h$ used in neural networks usually satisfies these stronger assumptions (at least when $\ell_2$ regularization is used).
+While impractical for high dimensional problems like any non-diagonal method is (or at least, one that doesn't make some other strong approximation of the curvature matrix), this method achieves a better bound on the regret to what \citet{ADAGRAD} was able to show for AdaGrad ($\bigO(\log(k))$ instead of $\bigO(\sqrt{k})$, where $k$ is the total number of iterations), which was possible in part due to the use of stronger hypotheses about the properties of $h$ (e.g. that for each $x$ and $y$, $L(y,f(x,\theta))$ is a strongly convex function of $\theta$).
+Notably, this method uses $\xi = 1$, just as in standard natural gradient descent, which provides support for such a choice, especially since the $h$ used in neural networks will typically satisfy these stronger assumptions in a local neighborhood of the optimum, at least when standard $\ell_2$ regularization is used.

 However, it is important to note that \citet{Hazan_newton} also proves a $\bigO(\log(k))$ bound on the regret for a basic version of SGD, and that what actually differentiates the various methods they analyze is the constant hidden in the big-O notation, which is much larger for the version of SGD they consider than for their approximate Newton method.
-In particular, the former depends on a quantity which grows with the condition number of the Hessian $H$ at $\theta^*$, while the latter does not, in a way that echos the various analyses performed on stochastic gradient descent and stochastic approximations of Newton's method in the more classical ``local-convergence" setting \citep[e.g.][]{Murata, bottou_very_large}.
+In particular, the former depends on a quantity which grows with the condition number of the Hessian $H$ at $\theta^*$ while the latter does not, in a way that echos the various analyses performed on stochastic gradient descent and stochastic approximations of Newton's method in the more classical ``local-convergence" setting \citep[e.g.][]{Murata, bottou_very_large}.